netsec-ethz/scion-tutorials/content/sigcomm/workshop.md

 As you do not have sensors or a camera connected to your VM, you need to use dummy scripts that print some information that you can pipe into *sensorserver* or periodically create jpeg images for *imageserver*.
 Remember that you can transfer files between your host and your VM using the host's directory where the `Vagrantfile` is located, and that is mirrored inside the VM on `/vagrant`.

+Please set up the `imageserver` on the default port (40002).
+We have a script constantly trying to fetch images from all ASes.
+You can fetch the combined image using `imagefetcher` from `17-ffaa:1:d9b,127.0.0.1:40002`.

 Example of script copying an image:

 ```shell